Information on Program Delivery

 - online resources available for download (e.g. permission letters, recruitment flyers, etc.)

-- volunteer recognition gifts and celebration gifts for participating children
+- volunteer recognition gifts as well as celebration gifts and certificates for participating children

 Responsibility of our Program Partners